maverick2012/dharmendrasingh715.github.io/_posts/2016-8-5-equality-and-coercion.md

 There are four operators to check equality between values, ==, != , ===, and !== .
 The **!** are symmatric "_not equal_" version of their  counterparts. _Non equality_ should not be counfused with _inequality_.

 The main difference between == and === is understood as that == check for value equality, and === checks for value and type equality.
 However correct way to characterize them is that == checks for values equality with coercion allowed and === checks for value equality with coercion not allowed so it is often called  _"strict equality"_.

+Let's take an example:

+{% highlight javascript%}
+    var a = "42";
+    var b = 42;

+    console.log(a == b); // true
+    console.log(a === b); // false

+{% endhighlight %}

+In the first comparison JS notices that the types do not match, so it goes through an ordered series of steps to coerce one or both values to a different type until the types match, where then a simple value equality can be checked.
+In the second case since coercion is not allowed so value conversion fails and results in false.